Social-Evolution-and-Behavior/anTraX/docs/dlc.md

 If your experiment contains more than one configured session, anTraX will run on the last configured one.
 Use this option to choose a session explicitly.

+`--hpc`

+Use this flag to run on a slurm computer cluster environemnt.

 ### Loading and analyzing postural data

 The DeepLabCut pose tracking results can be loaded using the anTraX python interface: